Thanvish07/Swift-Cart---An-Ecommerce-App/README.md

 o	My project specifically targets the implementation of CRUD functionality and the integration of a database tailored for an eCommerce environment.
 Through this endeavour, I aim to gain a comprehensive understanding of web application creation.

-Command to run the client and server
+Command to run the client and server:
-Client: npm run client
+1. Client: npm run client
-Server: npm run server
+2. Server: npm run server